rygo6/Fabric-OVR-Vulkan/README.md

 # Fabric-OVR-Vulkan

-Prototype and learning project for vulkan.
+Prototype and learning project for vulkan and low level systems.

-Currently much code is derived from https://vulkan-tutorial.com/ and SteamVR OVR Vulkan Sample.
 Nothing really of worth in this repo yet.